Enquire About This Tour Code PMP Magical Incas

 Overnight excursion & homestay on Lake Titicaca

-7 nights in hotels, hostels & guesthouses, 2 nights in a Jungle Lodge, 2 nights in homestays, 3 nights in hotels or campsites on the trek route
+7 nights in hotels, hostels & guesthouses, 2 nights in a Jungle Lodge, 2 nights in homestays, 3 nights in campsites on the Inca Trek

 6 breakfasts, 6 lunches, 6 dinners